xdbfoundation/go/services/federation/README.md

 # federation server

 Go implementation of [Federation](https://developer.digitalbits.io/guides/anchor/3-federation-server.html) protocol server.
-This federation server is designed to be dropped in to your existing infrastructure.
-It can be configured to pull the data it needs out of your existing DB.
+This federation server is designed to be dropped into your existing infrastructure.
+It can be configured to pull the data it needs out of your existing Database.

 ## Downloading the server